 This is total BS.

-You know, the fully vaccinated, Joe and Jill Biden, uh socially distanced, fully vaccinated, outdoors with the mask on repeatedly, but the one time that stands out in my mind is visiting former president Jimmy Carter and former First Lady Rosalind Carter, 96 and 93 years of age, respectively.
+But the one time that stands out in my mind is visiting former President Jimmy Carter and former First Lady Rosalind Carter, 96 and 93 years of age, respectively.

 You know, at what point do people have a right to privacy and choice?

-I thought Democrats are pro-choice, except if it comes to your second amendment rights and when it comes to the issue of medical privacy.
+I thought Democrats are pro-choice, except if it comes to your Second Amendment rights and when it comes to the issue of medical privacy.

-Now I'm urging all of you to do the right thing and take this thing seriously.
+Now, I'm urging all of you to do the right thing and take this thing seriously.

-We already know what can happen here.
+We already, we know what can happen here.

 We know it can get bad.